FudgePig/FeatureClassProject/README.md

+Mechanic: Toodee and Topdee's Perspective Shift

+Press X to switch pawns

 Movement:
 Toodee (starting pawn):
-Left and right arrow keys to move
+-Left and right arrow keys to move
-Up arrow key to jump
+-Up arrow key to jump
 Topdee:
-All Arrow keys to move
+-All Arrow keys to move

-X to switch pawns